kathleenwest/Azure-Virtual-Machine-Web-App-Demo-Project/README.md

 # Azure Virtual Machine Web App Demo Project

- This is a tutorial azure cloud project that demonstrates how to install a basic web app on a virtual machine.
+ This tutorial azure cloud project demonstrates how to install a basic web app on a virtual machine.
 We will use our azure account to creature a resource group and virtual machine.
-Then we will install and configure the virtual machine to run nginx and python web applications.
-Our web app is a flask template web application that is uploaded to our virtual machine and then configured to run with nginx.
+Then we will install and configure the virtual machine to run nginx web server and python.
+Our web app is a flask template and python web application that is uploaded to our virtual machine and then configured to run with nginx.

  Watch the video tutorials and follow step-by-step instructions to learn how to create your own starter web app running on an azure cloud virtual machine.